MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-onprem-indepth.md

 ---
 title: On-premises data gateway architecture
 description: This article looks at the on-premises gateway in-depth.
-It looks at how the service works with Azure Active Directory and your local Active Directory.
+It looks at how the service works with Azure Active Directory and your on-premises Active Directory.
 author: mgblythe
 manager: kfile
 ms.reviewer: ''